GPU-VCM/BDPM/README.md

 #### Photon Visualization

-The shadow looks not correct enough because we shoot photons only from one corner of our parallelogram light.
+The shadow looks not correct enough because in this image, we shoot photons only from one corner of our parallelogram light.
+We also visualize the bounding box of our objects.

 Photons are experiencing z-flipping because there're too many photons and if the camera isn't close enough, lots of them are overlapped.